collectionspace/Tools/benchmarks/db-benchmark/README.txt

 README.txt
-For the database benchmarking script, db_benchmark.pl Updated 2012-08-17
+For the database benchmarking script, db_benchmark.pl Updated 2012-08-22

-In an effort to obtain better data about the database optimizations wetry, I've written a benchmarking script.
+In an effort to obtain better data about the database optimizations we try, I've written a benchmarking script.
 The script takes as arguments one or more sql files, and/or directories containing sql files.
 For the query contained in each sql file, it will run EXPLAIN ANALYZE a number of times (default 10), and store the results.
 It will